 New Patient Information

+If you have not been seen or had labs drawn in one of our offices March 5th, 2018 or later, please sign up for the patient portal and fill out the registration packet.
+This will save a great deal of time in the check in process.
 If you are not able to complete the forms before your visit, please allow at least 30 minutes for completion in the office before you see the doctor.

 Due to recent changes in healthcare plans, some patients have questions regarding patient and insurance responsibility for services rendered.
 Our rates are representative of the usual and customary charges for our area.
 Please review our payment policy information below.
 You will be provided with a copy of this information to read and sign at your office visit.
 Please let us know if you have any questions or concerns.